Spiranthes cernua (L.) Rich.

 Family - Orchidaceae

-Inflorescence - Terminal twisted spike to +/-12cm long.
-Flowers in two ranks, sometimes the two ranks are so mingled that no spiraling is visible.
-Flowers sessile.
-Each flower subtended and partially enveloped by a single acuminate bract.
-Bracts to +/-1.2cm long, +/-5mm broad (at the base), pubescent, with broad scarious margins in the basal 1/2, the apices abruptly acuminate.
+Inflorescence - Terminal helical spike to 12 cm long.
+Flowers appearing as though in 2 or more ranks or intertwined spirals along the flowering stems or sometimes no spirals discernable.
+Flowers sessile, subtended and partially enveloped by a single acuminate bract.
+Bracts to 1.2 cm long, 5 mm broad (at the base), pubescent, with broad scarious margins in the basal 1/2, the apices abruptly acuminate.

 Flowering - August - November.

-Habitat - Acidic glades, dry upland prairies, wet meadows, thickets.
+Habitat - Acidic glades, upland prairies, wet meadows, thickets, old fields on acidic substrates.